Is Distance Running Bad For You?

 My comfortable running time for a mile is 13 minutes.
 The fastest I have been able to do is 11 minutes/mile.
 I want to continue increasing distance and improving speed, but I am getting a lot of negative feedback from family members and friends.
 I am being constantly bombarded with people telling me that I am going to suffer lasting damage to my knees, and that I am going to regret running in the long run.
 I guess I need confirmation that running is indeed as good for me as I feel that it is.
 I want to run as much as possible without causing injury to myself.
 Is there a maximum number of miles that I should not go over when I am running?

 Just yesterday (right before I read the newsletter, unfortunately) I ran my 4 1/2 miles, and did not eat or drink anything before or after.
 I don't normally get very thirsty, so I don't drink as much water as I should.
 I had not eaten or drank anything for about 4 hours before I ran.
 About an hour after running, I was at

 my son's basketball practice and I started feeling "weird."
 Everything seemed kind of far off and I started feeling dizzy and nauseated.
 I ended up getting pretty sick and it took about 3 hours of taking in fluids until I started feeling better.
 I could not figure out what was wrong with me, but after reading your information, I figured out that what happened to me was probably

 due to becoming dehydrated.
 At least now I will be extra careful to make sure I don't do that again.

 Thanks for the valuable information.

 Thanks for your running question.

-which describes the details of a study on people who have been running since 1984.These people were looking considerably younger, feeling considerably better and way healthier than their non-running counterparts.
+There is a pretty famous long-term study on people who have been running since 1984.These people are looking considerably younger, feeling considerably better and are way healthier than their non-running counterparts.